 Energy Conservation Services

 Federal agencies are required to meet energy and water management goals mandated through Executive Orders, legislation and other requirements.
-GSA’s Heartland Region has strategic energy management programs that reduce utility costs and energy consumption by promoting optimal energy use without impacting tenant comfort.
+GSA’s Heartland Region has strategic energy management programs that reduce utility costs and energy use by promoting optimal energy use without impacting tenant comfort.

 Energy in the Heartland